Dhruv97/Node-Clowning-Around-iOS/README.md

 # Node-Clowning-Around-iOS
 iOS version of https://nodemoreclowns.herokuapp.com (MHacks 8 Project).
 Tackles clown epidemic of 2016 by letting users post sightings of clowns on the map and letting other users know if and where a clown was seen nearby.

- [x] User can log in using email/password.
+ -[x] User can log in using email/password.
- [x] User can log in using Facebook.
+ -[x] User can log in using Facebook.
- [x] User can post sightings on the map with a picture of the sighting.
+ -[x] User can post sightings on the map with a picture of the sighting.
- [x] Alert box shows up if user is within a mile of a recent sighting.
+ -[x] Alert box shows up if user is within a mile of a recent sighting.
- [x] Table view displays the sighting and its location + picture.
+ -[x] Table view displays the sighting and its location + picture.
- [x] Users can "like" sightings in table view.
+ -[x] Users can "like" sightings in table view.

+ ## Cocoapods used

+- Firebase, FirebaseDatabase, FirebaseAuth, FirebaseStorage
+- FBSDKCoreKit, FBSDkLoginKit
+- SwiftKeychainWrapper

 ## Video Walkthrough